Using Redis with Drupal 9.x

 $settings['redis.connection']['port'] = $redis['port'];

-// This includes using Redis for the lock and flood control systems, as well
+// You can leverage Redis by using it for the lock and flood control systems

 $settings['container_yamls'][] = 'modules/contrib/redis/example.services.yml';